Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Nonlinear dissipation

+It is well known that the damping factor \( \Gamma \), which corresponds to the inverse quasiparticle lifetime, influences the dissipative conductivity both in the linear-response regime~\cite{Gurevich_Kubo, 2022_Kubo} and beyond~\cite{Kubo_Gurevich}.
+The nonlinear correction \( \delta \sigma_1 \) is also significantly affected by \( \Gamma \).
+Figures~\ref{fig6}(a, b) present the results for \( \Gamma/\Delta_0 = 0.01 \) at \( T/T_c = 0.2 \), which is an order of magnitude larger than the value used in the previous figures.
+Overall, the amplitude dependence of the dissipative conductivity becomes weaker.
+As a result, the switching frequency shifts upward to \( \hbar \omega_{\rm ac}^* / \Delta_0 \simeq 0.02 \).
+This behavior is clearly illustrated in Fig.~\ref{fig6}(c), where \( d\delta\tilde{\sigma}_1/d\tilde{s} \) is plotted as a function of \( \omega_{\rm ac} \) for several values of \( \Gamma \).
+Figure~\ref{fig6}(d) shows the switching frequency \( \omega_{\rm ac}^* \) as a function of \( \Gamma \), indicating a strong dependence of \( \omega_{\rm ac}^* \) on the damping factor.
+A note on the amplitude-dependent behavior at lower temperatures is given in Appendix~\ref{appendix_Gamma}.

-To evaluate the surface resistance \( R_s \) or the quality factor \( Q \) of a superconducting cavity, the depth dependence of \( \delta \sigma_1 \) must be taken into account from the surface down to a depth on the order of the London penetration depth.
-This depth dependence arises from the Meissner effect, which causes the ac field to decay exponentially into the superconductor, and consequently \( \delta \sigma_1 \) also decays with depth.
-In this work, we do not compute \( R_s \) or \( Q \), as such analysis is beyond the scope of the present study.
-However, a rough estimate of the rf-field-dependent surface resistance \( R_s(B_{\mathrm{rf}}) \) or quality factor \( Q(B_{\mathrm{rf}}) \) can still be obtained by neglecting the spatial decay of the ac field.
-Here, \( B_{\mathrm{rf}} \) denotes the amplitude of the magnetic component of the rf field.
-Under this approximation, Fig.~\ref{fig5} can be reinterpreted by replacing the horizontal axis with
+To evaluate the surface resistance \( R_s \) or the quality factor \( Q \) of a superconducting cavity, it is necessary to account for the depth dependence of \( \delta \sigma_1 \) from the surface into the bulk over a length scale set by the London penetration depth.
+This spatial dependence arises due to the Meissner effect, which causes the ac magnetic field to decay exponentially into the superconductor; as a result, the field-dependent correction \( \delta \sigma_1 \) also exhibits exponential attenuation with depth.
+After some calculations (see Appendix~\ref{appendix_Rs}), we obtain the following expression for the relative change in surface resistance in the limit \( \sigma_1 / \sigma_2 \ll 1 \):

+where \( B_{\mathrm{rf}} \) is the amplitude of the rf magnetic field at the surface and \( B_c \) is the thermodynamic critical field.
+Consequently, the plots in Figure~\ref{fig5} can be reinterpreted by replacing the horizontal axis as